 My child attends dance classes, when are they starting up again?

 In line with schools reopening, we are resuming dance classes, from September.
-However numbers in the dance studios will be restricted so the timetable will be changing to give time for us to fit in repeated sessions for busy classes, and to clean the space in-between sessions.
+These will be either in person or online, dependent on guidelines at the time.
+For physical classes numbers in the dance studios will be restricted so the timetable will be changing to give time for us to fit in repeated sessions for busy classes, and to clean the space in-between sessions.
 Full details will be sent out to all class attenders and if you have any questions or concerns then please get in touch.

 Will Youth Theatre and Stage School start again in September too?

-We’re looking to run LAMDA sessions online until half term, but plans are underway for Stage School to return in person from October.
+We’re looking to run LAMDA sessions online until half term, with Stage School returning in October.
+As with the Dance School we will be working to the recommended guidelines at the time and will offer online or in person classes dependent on what is possible.
 Get in touch with our Creative Learning team for more details!

 Will I have to wear a mask to visit the Arts Centre?

-Yes, Welsh Government guidelines on mask wearing are clear that masks must be worn indoors in public buildings.
+Yes, Welsh Government guidelines on mask wearing are clear that masks must be worn indoors in public buildings by anyone aged 11 or over.
 Participants in dance classes can remove their masks once in the dance studios where social distanced grids are clearly marked out on the floors.
 But all visitors and Arts Centre staff must wear masks as they move around the building, and in auditoria once we reopen.

 How will ‘Track and Trace’ affect my visit?